Write a benchmark#

 An objective class should define 4 methods:

-.
-This method should take only one parameter, the output returned by the solver.
+method.
 All other parameters should be stored in the class with theset_data

-function should return a float (understood as the objective value) or a dictionary.
+should return a float (understood as the objective value) or a dictionary.
 If a dictionary is returned it should contain a key calledvalue

 (the objective value) and all other keys should havefloat